Three children were talking about their

 more approachable.
 If you find any of these objectionable, we apologize."

-does not require its adherents to adhere to a specific set of beliefs.
+does not require its members to adhere to a creed -- a specific set of beliefs.
 Its

 membership includes individuals who identify themselves as

 Buddhists, Christians, Deists, Secular Humanists, Wiccans, Theists, Duotheists, Polytheists, or other belief system.
 They were usually raised as children in a different religion or in none.

 Many inter-faith couples

 find a UU congregation to be a comfortable religious home in which both spouses can gain spiritual nourishment without bending their religious beliefs out of shape.